The Anatomy of Hope

 Ultimately, I demonstrated for the students through data that addressing anxiety, depression and suicide is the issue of their day and to lead means to be aware that the people they influence need HOPE!

 But how does hope function?
 We often talk about hope in very ambiguous terms.
 Something we are able to identify when it’s missing but struggle to explain with words.
+The 4 Hope Tanks

 The graphic at the top of this post is an illustration I developed to explain how hope functions.
 We all have tanks…four of them.
 A relational tank, emotional tank, intellectual tank and vocational one.
-Each of these tanks have a function that contributes to our understanding of hope:
+Each of these tanks have a function that contributes to our understanding of hope: Relational – How we connect in life Emotional – How we feel about life Intellectual – How we think about life Vocational – How we execute life When one tank is depleted The illustration is very simple, as our tanks deplete in these areas we become more hopeless.
+Wedon’t just arrive one day at hopelessness.
+And so, as an example, all it may take for one person is for their relational tank to deplete and they find them self contemplating suicide.

 Someone might say…”Hey Ben, where is the eternal tank…the one that Jesus fills?”